shivadharmi/shivadharmi/README.md

 ## I'm a Traveller, writer and Developer

-- 🔭 I just launched my new : [portfolio][website]
--  🤞 I’m currently learning flutter
+-  🤞 I’m currently looking forward to do open-source contributions
 - 👓 I’m looking to collaborate with other developers across the world
-- ✔️ 2021 Goals: Want to build tools for education
+- ✔️ 2023 Goals: Want to learn system designing and build complex system.
 - ⚡ Fun fact: I love to write quotes, watch web series and movies
 </br>